Account-level reporting in Amplitude

 • Using group-level reporting in funnel analyses:

-• such as, determining how many accounts have converted from free trials to paid accounts (group by either account ID or project ID), or tracking how many posts are drafted but never published in your social media platform (group by post ID)
+• such as determining how many accounts have converted from free trials to paid accounts (group by either account ID or project ID), or tracking how frequently users draft posts they don't publish in your social media platform (group by post ID)

 In a standard funnel analysis, the same person must complete all steps of the funnel to count as a conversion.
-With group-level reporting, different members of the group can complete different steps in the funnel, and Amplitude will still interpret that as a conversion.
+With group-level reporting, different members of the group can complete different steps in the funnel, and Amplitude still interprets that as a conversion.

 This is useful for multi-sided marketplaces or B2B2C companies whose conversion processes involve multiple people.
 An example of this is a product that allows medical practices to bill patients for expenses.
 Their conversion funnel might include steps like “send invoice” and “send payment.”
-The former is completed by an admin, while the latter is completed by the patient.
+The former is an admin task, while the latter is for the patient to complete.
 In situations like these, group-level reporting is the only way to accurately measure total invoice conversion.

 Event-level vs user-level group definitions